blessedjoe2000/CONOFACTS/README.md

 ## Features

 User authentication
 User profile creation and management
 Post creation and management.
 Ability to view posts according to similar interests

 ## Installation

 To install and set up the application locally, follow these steps:

-    Clone this repository to your local machine Install the necessary dependencies by running npm install Create a .env file in the root directory and get the following variables:
+Clone this repository to your local machine
+Install the necessary dependencies by running npm install Create a .env file in the root directory and get the following variables:
 DB_USERNAME (MongoDB username)
 DB_PASSWORD (MongoDB password)
 DB_HOST (URI to connect to MongoDB database) JWT_SECRET(a JWT secret string)

 ## Usage

 To use the application, follow these steps:

-    Create a profile by providing your personal information and choosing your interests.
+Create a profile by providing your personal information and choose your interests.
 Create a post by selecting from the list of interests and a message description of the post.

-    View other users posts on your timeline based on similar interests.
+Note:
+This app can be used by only 15 and older.

 ## Technologies Used

 CONOFACTS was built using the following technologies:
 Node.js
 Express.js
 MongoDB
 Socket.io
 React.js
 Redux.js

 ## Contributing

 If you would like to contribute to CONOFACTS, please follow these steps:
 Fork this repository
 Create a new branch
 Commit your changes and push the branch to your fork Create a pull request to this repository

 ## Future Development